gyng/webext-boilerplate/README.md

 It includes a basic setup for:

-- WebExtension structure and required files
+- Manifest v3 WebExtension structure and required files
 - Typescript
 - Testing (jest, GHA)
 - Linting (eslint, web-ext)